top of page

 Also, some individuals get extra help with their Medicare Part D cost.
 This is known as Low Income Subsidy (LIS).
 In order to find out qualify for extra help you should contact Social Security.

-Here is an breakdown of the different payment stages under the Part D plans:
+Here is a breakdown of the different payment stages under the Part D plans in 2025:

 STAGE 1